 CDL Blood Pressure

-Let’s dive right in and go over the basics of CDL blood pressure.
+Let’s dive right in and review the basics of CDL blood pressure.
 Hypertension, commonly known as high blood pressure, is alarmingly common in the US.
 Around half of all adults - more than 100 million people - have either a systolic pressure above 130 mm Hg or a diastolic pressure above 80 mm Hg, or are receiving treatment for hypertension.
-Incredibly, three quarters of these individuals are not aware that they have this condition or do not have it under control.
+Incredibly, three-quarters of these individuals are not aware that they have this condition or do not have it under control.
 DOT blood pressure requirements.

-It is essential for commercial truck drivers to keep their blood pressure in check, not just for overall health and wellbeing but also to pass the DOT (Department of Transportation) physical every 1-2 years.
+Commercial truck drivers need to keep their blood pressure in check, not just for overall health and well-being but also to pass the DOT (Department of Transportation) physical every 1-2 years.
 Without passing this test, you won't be able to continue working as a truck driver – making it vital that your blood pressure is kept at a healthy level.
-Making sure your hypertension stays under control is therefore one of the most important safety considerations for all truck drivers.
+Therefore, ensuring your hypertension stays under control is one of truck drivers' most important safety considerations.
 Read here about Starting a Trucking Company Correctly.

 Are you preparing for a DOT physical?
-Knowing the blood pressure requirements before your exam can help make sure that you pass with flying colors.
-To give you a better understanding of what is required, we've answered some of the most frequently asked questions about blood pressure requirements and provided useful tips on how to lower it in time for your DOT physical.
+Knowing your blood pressure requirements before your exam can help you pass with flying colors.
+To better understand what is required, we've answered some of the most frequently asked questions about blood pressure requirements and provided helpful tips on lowering it in time for your DOT physical.
 Read below to get started!
 What is DOT Clearinghouse Enforcement?

 Can I Pass My DOT Physical While Having High Blood Pressure?

 Blood pressure is measured with two figures.
-The higher number, referred to as systolic blood pressure, indicates the force of your heart pumping blood around the body.
+The higher number, called systolic blood pressure, indicates the force of your heart pumping blood around the body.
 The lower number, known as diastolic pressure, is the pressure in your vessels between beats.
 Both are expressed in terms of millimeters of mercury (mm Hg).
-It is important to keep track of both numbers to ensure optimum health.
+It is essential to keep track of both numbers to ensure optimum health.
 Keeping an eye on changes in these numbers can help you determine if further medical attention may be needed.
 How To Request the DOT PIN Number?

-If your blood pressure is higher than 180/110, you are classified as "Stage 3" high blood pressure and at this stage, no certification will be granted.
-To proceed with driving a commercial motor vehicle, it's imperative to reduce your blood pressure to 140/90 or below.
-Upon doing so you'll be approved to drive for 6 months before needing another physical exam.
+If your blood pressure is higher than 180/110, you are classified as "Stage 3" high blood pressure, and at this stage, no certification will be granted.
+To proceed with driving a commercial motor vehicle, reducing your blood pressure to 140/90 or below is imperative.
+Upon doing so, you'll be approved to go for six months before needing another physical exam.
 As long as the figures stay within this range, biannual checks will continue to take place.
 What is MC Number?

 With the DOT Physical, What’s Considered as Normal Blood Pressure?

 Normal blood pressure is typically thought of as 120/80 mmHg, or otherwise expressed as 120-over-80.
-If your blood pressure reading falls within the range of 120-139 systolic and/or 80-89 diastolic during your DOT physical, you should be in the clear.
-That said, if your numbers are higher than this, it could be a sign that further medical evaluation may be necessary.
-Importance of The FMCSA 30-Minute Break Rule.
+You should be in the clear if your blood pressure reading falls within the range of 120-139 systolic and 80-89 diastolic during your DOT physical.
+That said, if your numbers are higher than this, it could be a sign that further medical evaluation may be necessary—the importance of The FMCSA 30-Minute Break Rule.

 What Gets Consideration as High Blood Pressure During a DOT Physical?

-If your blood pressure is within the limits of 140 systolic and 90 diastolic, then no action needs to be taken.
-However, if it is above either one of these numbers then you may have restrictions placed on you.
-How to get Oregon Trip And Fuel Permit?
+If your blood pressure is within the limits of 140 systolic and 90 diastolic, then no action must be taken.
+However, if it is above either one of these numbers, then you may have restrictions placed on you.
+How do you get an Oregon Trip And Fuel Permit?

 At Stage 1, an annual DOT physical will be required instead of every two years.
-At Stage 2, you will still be able to drive but must reduce your blood pressure to the desired numbers within a three-month period.
+At Stage 2, you can still drive but must reduce your blood pressure to the desired numbers within three months.

-Finally, at Stage 3, driving a truck is not allowed until your blood pressure is back under control.
-Keep in mind that for any stages higher than Stage 3, further restrictions or disqualification from commercial motor vehicle operation may occur so monitoring your blood pressure levels closely is important.
+Finally, at Stage 3, driving a truck is prohibited until your blood pressure is back under control.
+Remember that for any stages higher than Stage 3, further restrictions or disqualification from commercial motor vehicle operation may occur, so monitoring your blood pressure levels closely is essential.
 Must visit FMCSA Hours of Service Suspended topics.
 Also, take a look at the Drug and Alcohol Program policy.

 What’s the Maximum Blood Pressure Reading During a DOT Physical?

-If your blood pressure is higher than 140/90, it's a good idea to take action.
+If your blood pressure is higher than 140/90, taking action's a good idea.
 The highest allowed blood pressure for commercial truck drivers to pass the DOT physical exam is 179/109, but that doesn't come without restrictions.
-You can usually lower your blood pressure relatively quickly with medication and lifestyle changes.
-It's important to work on getting your numbers down not only for your health, but also so you don't run into any problems when taking the DOT physical in the future.
-Visit DOT Authority Package, Tips to prepare for 2022 DOT Week filings in minutes.
+Medication and lifestyle changes can lower your blood pressure relatively quickly.
+It's essential to work on getting your numbers down not only for your health, but also so you don't run into any problems when taking the DOT physical in the future.
+Visit the DOT Authority Package, which contains tips to prepare for 2022 DOT Week filings in minutes.

 With the DOT Physical, What’s the Standard Blood Pressure Range?